 We liked this style's usability better than the dual locking mechanism of the OnGuard Bulldog.
 While more burly (and expensive) U-Locks require both ends to lock for security purposes, OnGuard's mid-range Bulldog dual locking function doesn't necessarily support its security rating (when cut, the Bulldog pulls apart easily).
 Therefore, we deem Kryptonite's bent foot technology as an innovative touch that boosted the ease of use rating.

 The bent foot design makes locking up easy 'n' breezy.

 The ability to lock up all removable parts of your bike is important in a variety of situations.
 Unlike products like the Kryptonite New York Fahgettaboudit U-Lock Mini, the Series 2 Standard U-Lock and OnGuard Bulldog come with 4' braided steel cables (with a plastic coating).
 These cables can be used to thread through wheels, saddle, panniers, trailer, or whatever you want to have a lock on.
-The Cocoweb's thicker cable of braided steel is also longer at 5 feet.

 These lock packages solve the problem of the pesky front wheel situation, whereby you don't want the hassle of taking it off every time you park your bike.
 You could even do away with the quick release tire skewers to further deter the opportunist thief.

 The Kryptolok is shown on the bottom with the Cocoweb model (discontinued in 2018) on top.
 Despite being a foot shorter, the Series 2 cable is long enough for standard lockups including the saddle stays and the second wheel.